 - appendiceal diverticulitis

 - Meckel diverticulitis

 - enlarged normal appendix as almost 50% of asymptomatic patients can have an appendix diameter greater than 6 mm on CT 13

-on CT, identify first the ileocecal valve, which usually has fatty lips, and then look for the appendix more inferiorly on the same side
+- on CT, identify first the ileocecal valve, which usually has fatty lips, and then look for the appendix more inferiorly on the same side

 - 1. Weissleder R, Wittenberg J, Harisinghani MG et-al. Primer of diagnostic imaging.
 Mosby Inc. (2007) ISBN:0323040683.
 Read it at Google Books - Find it at Amazon